oliveira-gu/learningShell/README.md

-## Getting Started With Shell Script
+## Getting Started with Shell Script

-This week I was searching ways to keep learning about the IT environment.
-After watching some videos and researching in the web I found out that in order to improve our learning in coding, and programming in general, it woul be great to start with the foundation.
-So I stepped into some concepts such as OS, Linux, Shell Script, and some Network concepts.
-This repository is a place where I'll fill with the exercises on those topics listed above.
-I hope everybody finds it interesting, and feel free to collaborate and send me suggestions on how to keep learning and improving.
+This week, I was looking for ways to keep learning about the IT environment.
+After watching some videos and doing some research, I realized that to get better at coding—and programming in general—it’s best to start with the fundamentals.

+That led me to explore topics like Operating Systems, Linux, Shell Scripting, and some basic networking concepts.
+This repository is where I'll be adding exercises related to those topics as I learn.

+I hope you find it interesting!
+Feel free to collaborate, share suggestions, or let me know how I can keep improving.